csgf/clustalw-portlet/docs/index.rst

 Usage
 ============

-To perform the Multi Sequence Alignment for DNA or proteint the user has to:
+To perform the Multi Sequence Alignment for DNA or protein the user has to:

 - click on the *third* accordion of the portlet,